Kevin Page: Inter-generational shenanigans in the supermarket frozen section - NZ Herald

 So.
 The two tales told, Miss Almost Four and I finally get to where we are meant to be.
 The freezer section.

-I'm burrowing down for some mixed veg and I hear: "Granddad!" as she shouts for my attention.
+I'm burrowing down for some mixed veg and I hear: "Grandad!" as she shouts for my attention.

 Now it would be fair to say some of the lines escape her but she doesn't care if she replaces them with "Do, do, dee, doo, dee, doo" (as you do, or dee).
 Nor do the people who have stopped to watch.
 She's in her element.